-EDU317GZ • Understanding Diversity
+EDU317GZ • Educational Equity

-An introduction to and analysis of educational systems in the U.S. and various systems abroad for the purpose of preparing students to become more aware, culturally responsive, and critical thinkers who can (1) educate all children; (2) recognize, understand, and challenge any attempts to/or systems that perpetuate oppression; and (3) serve as active models of reconciliation and anti-racism, following the dictates of their Christian faith.
-Includes service learning experience.
+Root causes and historical origins of the current disparity of opportunities in U.S. educational systems.
+Prepares future educators to be culturally competent and responsive critical thinkers who understand the barriers that perpetuate inequities.
+Addresses these challenges from a Biblical and leadership perspective.
+Includes experiential learning in schools and community events.
 Prerequisites: EDU200; EDU201; admission to the education program; 2.50 GPA; [GES130; Contemporary Western Life and Thought (L) course; World Cultures (U) course] or [GES246; World Cultures (U) course].